Sqlldr Control File Defaultifempty

 Identifying XML Type Tables

-.
+As of Oracle Database 10g, the XMLTYPE clause is available for use in a SQL*Loader control file.
+This clause is of the format XMLTYPE(field name).
 It is used to identify XML type tables so that the correct SQL statement can be constructed.
 Example 8-2 shows how the clause can be used in a SQL*Loader control file.

 Example 8-2 Identifying XML Type Tables in the SQL*Loader Control File